factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/factorylayer/README.md

     }
 }
 ```
-The Scope ist define with the FactoryTreeBuilder
+The scope is defined with the FactoryTreeBuilder
 ```java
     FactoryTreeBuilder<HelloWorld,HelloWorldFactory,Void> builder = new FactoryTreeBuilder<>(HelloWorldFactory.class);
     builder.addFactory(HelloWorldFactory.class, Scope.SINGLETON);